ExpressRoute circuits and peering

 You can define custom route filters within your network to consume only the routes you need.
 Refer to the Routing page for detailed information on routing configuration.

-See the FAQ page for more information on services supported through the public peering routing domain.
+For more information about services supported through the public peering routing domain, see the FAQ.

 |Max. # prefixes supported per peering||4000 by default, 10,000 with ExpressRoute Premium||200||200|